 For more information, get in touch

-Volunteering - support Square Food & get qualified!
+Volunteering: Support Square Food & get a qualification!

 Volunteer at Square Food Foundation and get a qualification at the same time!
 We'll support you to develop skills for work and independent living and help you achieve ASDAN credits that count towards their widely recognised Personal Development Programmes.
 Contact us if you'd like to find out more.